elton-datasc/insightgenie/README.md

 Revenue = SUM(revenue)
 ```

-Without this semantic knowledge, an LLM may generate SQL that is syntactically valid but incorrect from a business perspective.
+A generated SQL query can therefore be syntactically correct while still being incorrect from a business perspective.

+There is also another challenge: knowing whether an AI-generated analytical answer can actually be trusted.

-InsightGenie addresses this problem by combining:
+InsightGenie addresses these problems by combining:

 * Text-to-SQL
 * Business Semantic Layer